Tregiffian Burial Chamber

-The Tregiffian Burial Chamber (Hirvedh Treguhyon) is a Neolithic or early Bronze Age chambered tomb.
+The Tregiffian Burial Chamber (Hirvedh Treguhyon) is a Neolithic or early Bronze Age chambered cairn.
 It is near Lamorna in west Cornwall, United Kingdom.
 It is a rare form of a passage grave, known as an Entrance grave.
 It has an entrance passage, lined with stone slabs, which leads into a central chamber.
 This type of tomb is also found in the neighbouring Isles of Scilly.

 Location

 Tregiffian is in southwest Cornwall in the District of Penwith south of Penzance between St Buryan and Lamorna.
 It lies close to The Merry Maidens stone circle.
 The site is managed by the Cornwall Heritage Trust on behalf of English Heritage.

 Construction

-The large stone grave, half of which was covered by a road in 1846, was, unlike Cornish quoits, for the most part covered with soil, with only the entrance exposed.
-From the edge of the site a passage, covered by four 3 m long stones, led to the 4-metre deep grave chamber.
+The large stone grave, half of which was covered by a road in 1846 was, unlike Cornish quoits, for the most part covered with soil, with only the entrance exposed.
+From the edge of the site a passage, covered by four 3 meter long stones, led to the 4-metre deep grave chamber.
 In front of the chamber, a cross-lying ornate stone, with cup-and-ring markings, formed a barrier.
 The original stone is in Truro, in the Royal Cornwall Museum, the local stone is a replica.
 Inside the tomb there was the chamber grave, which consisted of upright stones and a cover slab.
 Tregiffian probably formed a holy place with the Merry Maidens and other sites.